mmuratarat/mmuratarat.github.io/_pages/faq.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/ImbalancedClasses_fig11.png?raw=true)

 SMOTE is implemented in Python using the `imblearn` library.
+Details can be found [here](https://imbalanced-learn.readthedocs.io/en/stable/over_sampling.html#mathematical-formulation){:target="_blank"}.

 Very similar to SMOTE, ADYSYN (Adaptive Synthetic Sampling Method) also creates synthetic data points with feature space vectors.
 However, for the new data points to be realistic, ADYSYN adds a small error to the data points to allow for some variance.
 This is because observations are not perfectly correlated in real life.